Canadian Space Milestones

 MDA awards an $90-million contract to Spar Aerospace Space Systems in Sainte-Anne-de-Bellevue, Quebec, for the design and development of the synthetic aperture radar for RADARSAT-2.

-Canada's new space station robotic arm, the Space Station Remote Manipulator System (SSRMS) is duly delivered to the Space Station Processing Facility of NASA's Kennedy Space Center in Florida, at 7:30 a.m. on this Sunday morning (see: 12 March).
+Canada's new space station robotic arm, Canadarm2, is duly delivered to the Space Station Processing Facility of NASA's Kennedy Space Center in Florida.

 A Russian Proton-K heavy-lift launcher lifts off the launch pad at Baikonur, Kazakhstan, carrying to geostationary orbit the new Telesat Canada's NIMIQ high-powered Direct Broadcast Satellite.
-Built by Lockheed Martin Space and Communications, the NIMIQ satellite provides direct-to-home satellite television services, available to the user on a 46-cm dish antenna (see also 28 February 1997).
+Built by Lockheed Martin Space and Communications, the NIMIQ satellite provides direct-to-home satellite television services, available to the user on a 46-cm dish antenna.

-Aboard Shuttle Discovery, Mission Specialist Julie Payette becomes the eighth Canadian Space Agency Astronaut in orbit and the first one to board the embryonic space station when she joins six other crewmates on mission STS-96/2A.1, the first logistics mission to the International Space Station (ISS), making use of the Canadarm in its 53rd shuttle flight.
-The Canadian robot arm supports an EVA that lasts nearly eight hours.
-While Mission Specialist Ellen Ochoa operates the arm to move EV1 Tammy Jernigan around Discovery's cargo bay, Julie Payette acts as the "choreographer" of the spacewalk from the flight deck.
-Later, Payette becomes the third Canadian astronaut to operate the arm when she uses it to inspect the targets of the Canadian Space Vision System.
+Aboard Shuttle Discovery, Mission Specialist Julie Payette becomes the eighth Canadian Space Agency Astronaut in orbit and the first one to board the embryonic space station when she joins her crewmates on mission STS-96/2A.1, the first logistics mission to the International Space Station (ISS), making use of the Canadarm in its 53rd shuttle flight.
+Payette becomes the third Canadian astronaut to operate the arm when she uses it to inspect the targets of the Canadian Space Vision System.
 Upon completion of the station leg of the mission, Payette is responsible for the ejection out of the cargo bay, of the basketball-shaped STARSHINE educational satellite.

 John Manley, Minister of Industry and Minister responsible for the Canadian Space Agency, introduces legislation in the House of Commons which legally formalizes Canada's partnership in the International Space Station (ISS).
 The Civil International Space Station Agreement Implementation Act benefits Canada by staking out a long-term formal role for the Station in the Canadian Space Program.